hashicorp/policy-library-nist-policy-set-for-aws-terraform/docs/policies/opensearch-audit-logging-enabled.md

-# AWS OpenSearch should have the enabled in log_publisging_options attribute set to true and log_type set to 'AUDIT_LOGS'
+# AWS OpenSearch should have the enabled in log_publishing_options attribute set to true and log_type set to 'AUDIT_LOGS'

 | Provider            | Category  |
 | ------------------- | --------  |